 A. No, vaccine doses are for anyone even if they do not reside in our county.

-A. The last two vaccine shipments received by the Hays County Local Health Department were manufactured by Pfizer.
-See the fact sheets from the manufacturers by clicking the links.
+A. The Hays County Local Health Department has primarily received vaccine shipments manufactured by Pfizer.
+See the fact sheets from the manufacturers by clicking the links below:

 Q. How do I know if I qualify for a COVID-19 vaccine?

-Q. When the County receives more doses of the vaccine, can I come to a vaccine clinic without an appointment?
+Q. Can I come to a vaccine clinic without an appointment?

-Q. Can I register myself and my spouse, parent, and/or child, etc. at the same time?
+Q. Can I create appointments for myself and my spouse, parent, and/or child, etc. at the same time?

-A. You can register as many people who qualify under the 1A or 1B lists as needed.
-Please note, the pre-registration system requires unique emails for each person you want to add to the list.
-Same-day/time appointments cannot be guaranteed.
+A. Please note, the appointment system requires unique emails for each person you want to add to the list.
+Same-day/time appointments for families/friends cannot be guaranteed.

 Q. If I need the second dose, can I sign up with Hays County even if I got my first shot elsewhere?
 Or if I received a different brand of vaccine the first time?

 A. Providers (like the County’s health department) should receive second doses for those who received their first dose.
 If you received your first dose through the HCLHD, you should already have an appointment for your second dose.
-See haysinformed.com for updates on vaccine reschedules due to the winter weather the week of Feb.
-15.
+They are scheduled during your first visit and you should receive a vaccination card.